At Tufts

 EE 105 — Feedback control systems

-I filled in for one semester while the usual instructor for EE 105 was on leave.
+I’ve filled in a couple semesters while the usual instructor for EE 105 was on leave.

 Modern control and fundamentals of state-feedback including matrix differential equations, controllability, state transformations, canonical forms, and control matrix design.
 Classical control and output-feedback with topics including transfer functions, s-plane analysis, stability criteria, PID controllers, root locus, controller design using op-amps, and compensation networks.